 Ōrongorongo TrackLocated in Catchpool Valley & Ōrongorongo Valley and Remutaka Forest ParkThis popular, easy walk passes through different forest types and has swimming holes at the end of the track - it's ideal for families.1 alertDuration 2 hr one wayDifficulty Easy

 Big Bend TrackLocated in Catchpool Valley & Ōrongorongo Valley and Remutaka Forest ParkThe Big Bend Track follows the Ōrongorongo River and connects the Ōrongorongo Track with the Whakanui Track.1 alertDuration 1 hr 30 min one way from turere bridgeDifficulty Intermediate

 Grid/NZTM2000 coordinates: E1769108, N5423351

-Check the flow of the Orongorongo River before you go.
-Don't cross the river when it's in flood or there has been sustained rainfall in the area.
+Check the flow of the Ōrongorongo River before you go, as flash floods are common.
+Avoid crossing the river when it's in flood or if there has been sustained rainfall in the area